bigjosh/Move38-blinks-firmware/API.md

 ##Model

 This API is based on an event-driven synchronous message loop.
 All of your functionality goes into your `loop()` function, which is called repeatedly by the firmware.
-Each time you are called, you look around to see what changes, you update your internal state and issue any outward actions, and then return to wait for the next call into your `loop()`.
+Each time you are called, you look around to see what changed, you update your internal state and issue any outward actions, and then return to wait for the next call into your `loop()`.

 This model has the big advantage that while inside the `loop()`, your view of the world is completely static.
 Nothing can change until the next time you return from `loop()` so there are no issues with background updates or locking or race conditions.
 The world changes, you react to those changes, repeat.